 There were three tours that stood out during our trip to Vietnam.
 Halong Bay, Hanoi Kids, and the Scooter tour through the streets of Saigon.

 Halong Bay Cruise

-There are a multitude of companies selling cruises to Halong Bay.
-We went up market and did the 2 night and 3 day cruise with Viola Cruises booked through our hotel.
-The link is below to my review.
+There is a multitude of companies selling cruises to Halong Bay.
+We went upmarket and did the 2 night and 3-day cruise with Viola Cruises booked through our hotel.
+The link is below for my review.

-Hanoi kids is a charity where young students who are learning or improving their English take you on a guide tour around Hanoi.
+Hanoi Kids is a charity where young students who are learning or improving their English take you on a guided tour around Hanoi.
 They tailor the day to what you want to do and see.
 It is great to have a guide and it is free, yes free.
-At the end of the day you can make a donation to the charity which we did and you pay for taxis and entrance for your guide.
-We really enjoyed our tour and would recommend it to first time visitors to Hanoi.
+At the end of the day, you can make a donation to the charity which we did and you pay for taxis and entrance for your guide.
+We really enjoyed our tour and would recommend it to first-time visitors to Hanoi.
 Below is my review.

 Scooter tour in Saigon

 I was a bit wary of this tour which my wife booked.
 I need not have been.
 It was a great morning whizzing around Saigon and I never felt unsafe.
 We had a great time seeing the sights.
 It cost us each US$40 for over three hours and include a few snacks and drinks along the way.

 I hope some of these tips help and good luck on your trip to Vietnam.